Skip to Content

 Coffee grounds are another regular household product rich in nitrogen.
 They can be used for most plants, indoors and out, but they are especially beneficial for those that prefer a more acidic soil.

-The trick is to not overdo coffee as a fertilizer.
+The trick is not overdo coffee as a fertilizer.
 A small sprinkle every few weeks will be enough to get those nutrients working.
 Another benefit is that coffee grounds deter a number of nasty garden pests, including slugs and snails.

 5. Grass Clippings